$12

 Help restore streamside vegetation and keep local waters cool – Your gift can plant two native trees.

-But while the stamp price has stayed more or less the same over the past 35 years, the threats to salmon and conservation costs have increased a lot.
+While the stamp price has stayed nearly the same for decades, the threats to salmon and efforts to save and restore them have increased dramatically.
 Now’s the time to scale up what works.
 With your support, we can accelerate efforts to restore fish habitat and help salmon thrive.

-Would you be willing to chip in extra to help us double down for salmon?
+Would you be willing to chip in extra to scale up local projects for salmon?

 Here are just a few examples of your stamp dollars hard at work!